International Standards Activities

 If you are interested in participating in ISO/TC 258, you must first join your country’s mirror committee.
 Start by contacting your country’s national standards body.

 If you or your organization are domiciled in the United States and would like to participate in ISO/TC 258 activities, you can join the U.S. Technical Advisory Group (U.S. TAG), an ANSI-accredited committee comprised of subject matter experts, individuals and entities directly and materially affected by the standards activities of ISO/TC 258.
-Contact PMI staff member Lorna Scheel, the Secretary of the US TAG, at Lorna.Scheel@pmi.org.
+Contact PMI staff member Lorna Scheel, the Administrator of the US TAG, at Lorna.Scheel@pmi.org.